Late Cretaceous vertebrate faunas of Sudan

 Physical environmental change has been proposed as one of the main drivers of mammalian evolution.
 Ecological traits modulate the response of organisms to such changes, potentially affecting their capability to shift their geographic distributions, the composition of community assemblages and even their speciation and extinction rates.
 We use ruminants — e.g. deer, antelopes, giraffes — as a model faunal set for exploring the connections between environmental change, ecological traits, and evolution.
 This includes a synthesis of both fossil and extant taxa into a single phylogenetic framework, and the calculation of phylogenetic community structure metrics to reconstruct the diversity dynamics (e.g. speciation, extinction patterns) of paleo-communities.
 The timing of main evolutionary and ecological events can then be compared to the ever-growing record of physical environmental change in order to establish correlations and test existing hypotheses on the relationships of environment and mammalian evolution.

-Many species that are endangered or extinct today are preserved in zoological collections – many such specimens retain genomic (DNA) that can be extracted and sequenced, illuminating the evolutionary history of these species and populations going back into the Pleistocene.
-One such project on the effects of ice age climatic cycles on African horse antelopes (Hippotragini) is being undertaken by Faysal Bibi in collaboration with Michael Hofreiter (Uni.
-Potsdam) and PhD student Elisabeth Hempel.
+Many species that are endangered or extinct today are preserved in zoological collections – many such specimens retain genomic information (DNA) that can be extracted and sequenced, illuminating the evolutionary history of these species and populations going back into the Pleistocene.
+Several ongoing projects use DNA from museum specimens in order to analyze ranges of genomic diversity and phylogeographic structure in extinct or extirpated populations, and the correspondence between molecular and morphological distances (integrative taxonomy).

 ecoClimate Database and Species Distribution Modeling